ollegreen/research_papers/README.md

 ```

 ### Applicability: How can it be applied to my current work & research
+* This might be a step in the right direction where you basically don't leave full autonomy of what types of agents will solve the problem, instead we specify what types of "helpers" (such as a PM agent + analyst) then let them converse and solve it.
+This would help with troubleshooting as it will show which agent is not doing its job, similarly how we analyse human performance.
 * Might be a good thing to benhmark against, as this performs better using their built in agents from Autogen compared to Multi-Agent Debate (Liang et al., 2023), LangChain ReAct (LangChain, 2023), vanilla GPT-4, and commercial products ChatGPT + Code Interpreter, and ChatGPT + Plugin (Wolfram Alpha), on the MATH (Hendrycks et al., 2021) dataset.
 * Be wary of inference costs here.
 Endless chats can cost a significant amount (at least if using API calls).
 Could work when hosting the model on AWS, but would take up a fair amount of resources, so need to check if the acutal output is better than more simple alternatives.